‘Bold And The Beautiful’ Spoilers: Steffy Worries About Hope Obsessing Over Her Baby

 — Bold & The Beautiful (@BandB_CBS) February 8, 2019

-Tune in to Bold and the Beautiful on CBS every weekday on CBS.
+Tune in to Bold and the Beautiful every weekday on CBS.

 RT if you’re happy to see Hope smiling again. #BoldandBeautiful pic.twitter.com/Ut9aJ9jc9M